learn-co-curriculum/evaluating-regression-lines/README.md

 ### Determining Quality

-The first step towards calculating a regression line to predict an output, is to calculate how well any regression line matches our data.
+The first step towards calculating a regression line to predict an output is to calculate how well any regression line matches our data.
 We need to calculate how accurate our regression line is.

 Let's find out what this means.
 Below we have data that represents the budget and revenue of four shows, with `x` being the budget and `y` being the revenue.